 - Clean the infected area with water and mild soap

 - Apply a cold compress to reduce any swelling or pain

 - Elevate the affected area

 After you have followed these steps, contact your doctor immediately.
 If possible, bring in the offending spider to speed up the treatment and diagnosis process.
 Though Hobo bites are not dangerous, it is best to avoid contact with these spiders if possible.

 How To Avoid Hobo Spiders In Idaho Falls

-To prevent contact with Hobo spiders, your Idaho Falls Hobo spider control suggests taking the following steps:
+Prevent contact with Hobo spiders with the following suggestions from your Idaho Falls Hobo spider control expert:

 - Limit piles of wood and rubbish around your home

 - Seal tools and other items in garages and sheds

 - Wear long-sleeved shirts, long pants, gloves, and boots when cleaning attics, basements, crawl spaces, garages, and sheds.